bvobart/mllint/ReadMe.md

 <p align="center"><img src="./docs/example-run.svg"></p>

-> See [docs/example-report.md](docs/example-report.md) to view the report generated for this example project.
+> See [`docs/example-report.md`](docs/example-report.md) to view the report generated for this example project.
+>
+> See also the [`mllint-example-projects`](https://github.com/bvobart/mllint-example-projects) repository to explore the reports of an example project using `mllint` to measure and improve its project quality over several iterations.

 ---